josephmontes/wOBAvs.xwOBA/README.md

 - The average d_wOBA for this group is .023
   - wOBA = .345/ xwOBA = .322
   - **The average d_wOBA for qualified batting seasons = .012**, which means that ***this group of batters is outperforming their xwOBA by 92% more than average***
-- The average sprint speed for this group is 27.38 ft/s
+- The average top sprint speed for this group is 27.38 ft/s
-  - The league-wide average sprint speed in my dataset is 27.5 ft/s
+  - The overall average top sprint speed in my dataset is 27.5 ft/s
+  - This Sprint Speed information comes from Baseball Savant's Sprint Speed Leaderboard that I exported as a CSV and combined in R
 - There are 45 different batting seasons listed
   - There is a fairly even number of Pull FB to Oppo GB batting seasons on this list: 24 to 21